-Craig Desson is a journalist at CBC Montreal.
+Craig Desson is a producer and journalist at CBC Montreal.
 He was born in Montreal and has lived in Ottawa, Toronto, Germany and Sierra Leone.
 Craig has also worked for CBC Radio.

 Latest from Craig Desson

 Take a walk through Kaie Kellough's Montreal of poetry, seditious cafes and immigrant vitality

 The Montreal poet takes us on tour of the Plateau, a neighborhood of spiral staircases, cafes and artist haunts that have inspired his poetry and shaped his life.

 Hundreds of Italians interned on Montreal's Île Sainte-Hélène during WW2

 For three years during the Second World War, the historic British fort that today houses Montreal's Stewart Museum was an internment camp for 400 Italians who had been living and working in the United Kingdom.